Having a solid video marketing strategy can make or break your brand’s online presence.

 Here’s what your video content calendar should contain:

-- Video content type: Mention the nature and topics of your videos (educational videos, product demo videos, animated videos, interviews, behind the scenes videos, or a combination of all these videos).
+- Video content type: Mention the nature and topics of your videos (educational video, product or service video, animated video, interview, behind-the-scenes video, or a combination of all these videos).

 - Video budget: When you create a video marketing strategy, it’s important to keep track of the investment needed.
 Will you invest money only in video creation, or do you want to boost your content through social media video ads?